akansalbe23-star/Predive_Analytics_using_Statistics/Assignment_2/README.md

 where:
 - a_r = 0.5 * (r mod 7)
 - b_r = 0.3 * ((r mod 5) + 1)
-- r is the university roll number
+- r is the university roll number which mine case is 102303808

 This nonlinear transformation introduces oscillations and makes the probability distribution of z analytically unknown.